C6WX/Group-7-2/README.md

 # Project Outline

 ## 1. Introduction
-This project is a 3D horror puzzle game inspired by *Little Nightmares 2*.
+This project is a 3D horror puzzle game inspired by Little Nightmares 2 (Little Nightmares 2, Supermassive Games, 2021).
 The player takes on the role of a child trapped in a large, old-fashioned wooden bedroom, trying to escape from the Boogeyman who stalks them in the darkness.
 To survive, they must navigate the dark using candles while solving puzzles to unlock an escape route.
 The game will focus on atmospheric horror, tension-building audio, and immersive puzzle mechanics.

 ## 2. Core Gameplay Mechanics
 - Light vs. Darkness: The player carries a small candle that helps them see.
 They can also light larger candles placed around the room to protect them from the boogyman.